MR-ROGUE01/xgboost-classification-from-scratch/README.md

 ---

-## Hyperparameter Tuning
+## 🔍 Hyperparameter Tuning

-GridSearchCV was used to find the best model.
+GridSearchCV was used to find the optimal parameters.

 ```python
 param_grid = {